xmos/xcore_iot/documents/tutorials/freertos/sw_services/dispatcher.rst

 Code Example
 ************

 The following example code demonstrates how to create a dispatcher and add jobs that print out "Hello World".
-TO build this and other dispatcher examples, see the `README.rst` in `modules/rtos/sw_services/dispatcher/examples`.
+To build this and other dispatcher examples, see the `README.rst` in `modules/rtos/sw_services/dispatcher/examples`.

 .. literalinclude:: ../../../../modules/rtos/sw_services/dispatcher/examples/src/hello_world.c
   :language: c